Presenters and Panellists

 Joe is participating on the panel: Bridging the government and industry divide at 9.30am on Friday 11 October.
 He is also delivering a PechaKucha presentation on collaboration at 11.30am.

-Justine is hosting the panel: Creating the people’s city at 2.50pm on Thursday 10 October.
+Ian is participating on the panel: Can SME's save second city at 2.50pm on Thursday 10 October.

 Rosemarie Milsom, Director, Newcastle Writers Festival and journalist